You360 – What do you really want?

 The First Life Aspect is called Wellbeing, and it is an area that the business community is awakening to.
 Business was, for a long time, seen as separate to private life.
 Talking about stress, health concerns, or being health conscious was seen as weakness.
 Thank goodness the macho B.S. is fading, and now common sense is prevailing.

-We are human, whether in or out of business, and we have human needs.
 Being healthy is good business sense and good life sense.
 Fit, healthy people can deal with stress and make rational, balanced decisions.

 Wellbeing is the first Life Aspect on our list.

 Business ownership can be very challenging, and the potential impact your Wellbeing should not be underestimated.
-How well you know yourself in relation to your wellbeing is critical.

 Extended working hours, stress, lack of sleep, changes to routines etc. can all conspire to affect you negatively.